The Teradata AMP and its Worker Tasks (AWT)

 Are all Teradata AMPs always involved in a request?

-Teradata AMPs can be used individually, in groups, or altogether to complete a task.
-This applies to retrieve steps as well as join steps and others.
-One AMP operations are, e.g., accessing rows via the Primary Index or the USI.
-All AMPs are required for full table scans and the majority of joins, but group AMP or single AMP joins.
+Teradata AMPs can be utilized individually, in groups, or altogether to execute tasks, including retrieving steps, join steps, and others.
+Single AMP operations include accessing rows via the Primary or Unique Secondary Index (USI).
+Full table scans and most joins require all AMPs, while group AMP or single AMP joins may require fewer.

 What happens if an AMP crashes?